For Restaurants

 • Cafes and coffee shops

 Three-to-ten baristas, one shop or a small chain, weekly pay.
-Geofence keeps clock-ins honest at each location.
+Geofence keeps punches honest at each location.
 Manager approves the week, exports the timesheet, moves on.

 • Multi-location restaurant groups